-Take a small regional shopping center, between 8,000 and 11,000 square meters of space.
+Take a small regional shopping centre, between 8,000 and 11,000 square meters of space.

-The site isn’t quite demanding enough to require a full time center manager or building manager, but, the site is complex enough to demand an automation system or Building Management System.
+The site isn’t quite demanding enough to require a full-time centre manager or building manager, but the site is complex enough to demand an automation system or Building Management System.

-Firstly, the Landlord was keen to remove the full time center management from site as they were a $150,000 + per annum cost and the Landlord didn’t believe they were getting value for money and there had to be another way.
+Firstly, the Landlord was keen to remove the full-time centre management from site as they were a $150,000 + per annum cost, and the Landlord didn’t believe they were getting value for money and there had to be another way.

-Secondly, the Landlord had a security company fulfilling the role of a one full time security patrol on site during opening hours.
+Secondly, the Landlord had a security company fulfilling the role of one full-time security patrol on site during opening hours.